thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

    * `--d D` Dest folder where tar file will be created. (default: None)
    * ` --since`  *`DAYS`*

       Grab callhome data from this time window in the past.
 Should be a human readable duration string, e.g. `4h` (4 hours), `30m` (30 minutes), `1d` (1 day). (default: None) Generates a tar file of the cluster metrics and writes it to the specified directory where  *`DAYS`* is how far back you'd like to generate the tar file from in days.
 For example, `30`.
-If this parameter is not specified, the command will collect stats from the last 15 days by default.
+If this parameter is not specified, the command will collect the stats from the last `7` days by default.

 ### cluster